George H. W. Bush 1992 presidential campaign: Republican National Convention

 George H. W. Bush and Barbara Bush at the 1992 Republican National Convention.

 In early August, the Bush campaign and the administration debated how Bush might take the initiative on the domestic front.
 The early ideas for the president's acceptance speech were issues that would have broad appeal.
 The 1992 Republican National Convention convened at the Astrodome in Houston, Texas, from August 17–20, 1992.
-To accommodate the convention and its set-up, the Houston Astros, the Major League Baseball team that played at the Astrodome, played 26 consecutive away games over 28 days, while the National Football League's Houston Oilers played all their preseason games on the road.
+To accommodate the convention and its setup, the Houston Astros, the Major League Baseball team that played at the Astrodome, played 26 consecutive away games over 28 days, while the National Football League's Houston Oilers played all their preseason games on the road.
 After the primaries, Buchanan endorsed Bush as the Republican nominee and was asked by the Bush campaign to deliver a keynote address at RNC, where his culture war speech alienated many moderates.
 With all the state contests settled in Bush's favor, the roll of delegates drawn up by the RNC heavily favored Bush as the unanimous choice, though Buchanan and Alan Keyes also won delegates.
 (Note: Although Alan Keyes did not run for president in Republican primaries, he got a vote from an unpledged delegate.
 He won the 1992 primary for the Senate seat from Maryland but lost the election.)

 Heading to the convention, Robert Teeter said that the south was critical for Bush's re-election strategy, since both Bill Clinton and Al Gore were southerners.
 The 1992 convention was where former president Ronald Reagan made the last major address of his political career.
 Before the convention, Bill Clinton's poll numbers were rising, sharply affected by the fact he delivered his acceptance speech on the same night when Ross Perot dropped out of the race.
 Reagan said: